foundational-networks/PEEL/Benchmark/run_experiment.md

 broadcast_stop_and_wait
 ```

-The original Gloo collectives are the remaining entries.
+The rest are the original Gloo collectives.

-## PEEL vs. Baseline Implementations

 Among the newly added collectives, the commands beginning directly with `peel_*`
 and without an additional baseline suffix use the actual PEEL transport where applicable.
 The `*_ring` and `*_stop_and_wait` variants are provided primarily as comparison baselines.
 They use similar stop-and-wait behavior over one-to-one UDP communication rather than relying on PEEL's in-network multicast forwarding.

 ---

-# Example Testbed Configuration
+## Example Testbed Experiment

-For the following example, our environment uses:
+This section provides an example experiment in our environment.
+For this example, our environment uses:

 | Parameter                | Value                                                           |
 | ------------------------ | --------------------------------------------------------------- |